 INCI: Triglycerides of Caprylic/Capric Acid (and) Althea Officinalis (Marshmallow) Root Extract

-Do you like to make creams and lotions for helping your skin feel great?
+Do you like to make creams and lotions to help your skin feel great?
 I do, too!
-I think the marshmallow root extract is going to be a favorite for my night creams and lip balms.
-You can use this extract in lotions, serums, hair care, lip care, and after-sun skin care.
+I think the marshmallow root extract will be a favorite for my night creams and lip balms.
+You can use this extract in lotions, serums, hair care, lip care, and after-sun skincare.
 I think you will like this extract, and it might just make you giggle like a 6-year-old who has a full bag of fluffy cylinders made of pure joy!